World Outgames: Sports

-Hundreds of athletes were to arrive at the World OutGames Miami to participate in more than 35 sports across Miami Dade/South Florida.
+Hundreds of athletes were to arrive at the World OutGames Miami to participate in more than 35 sports across Miami-Dade and South Florida.
 All sports with the exception of aquatics, soccer and country/western dance were abruptly cancelled on the first day of the event.
 Many athletes had just arrived to the news and felt lied to in response that they invested hundreds or thousands of dollars to travel for their sports competition that would never take place.
-Events were to include badminton, basketball, beach volleyball, billiards, bodybuilding, bridge, cheerleading, chess, country western dance, cycling, dance, darts, diving, dominos, field hockey, flag football, golf, indoor volleyball, martial arts, netball, poker, rowing, rugby, running (5k, 10K, half- and full-marathon), soccer, softball, swimming, synchronized swimming, table tennis, track & field, triathlon, water polo and wrestling.
+Events were to include badminton, basketball, beach volleyball, billiards, bodybuilding, bridge, cheerleading, chess, country–western dance, cycling, dance, darts, diving, dominoes, field hockey, flag football, golf, indoor volleyball, martial arts, netball, poker, rowing, rugby, running (5k, 10K, half- and full-marathon), soccer, softball, swimming, synchronized swimming, table tennis, track & field, triathlon, water polo and wrestling.

 Following the official cancellation of the Sports program, many athletes came together on their own to organize makeshift sporting events with the assistance of the local LGBTQ community in Miami, the City of Miami Beach and other municipalities.
-Many sports including Track and Field, Basketball, Tennis, Volleyball and Bodybuilding did have a competition, with no help or support from Outgames Miami or GLISA.
+Many sports including track and field, basketball, tennis, volleyball and bodybuilding did have a competition, with no help or support from Outgames Miami or GLISA.

 Other sports including 5k, 10k, half/full marathon, cycling and triathlon were cancelled due to non-payment from Outgames Miami to the production companies hired to organize the events.

-Aquatics, Soccer and Country Western Dance were not cancelled as those events were organized as a separate event outside of Outgames Miami and GLISA's responsibility.
-The International Gay and Lesbian Aquatics and International Gay and Lesbian Football Association organized their respective sports as a part of their annual championships and thus kept Outgames Miami at an arms-length in the organization to ensure a successful tournament without Outgames Miami's participation.
+Aquatics, soccer and country–western dance were not cancelled as those events were organized as a separate event outside of Outgames Miami and GLISA's responsibility.
+The International Gay and Lesbian Aquatics Association and the International Gay and Lesbian Football Association organized their respective sports as a part of their annual championships and thus kept Outgames Miami at an arms-length in the organization to ensure a successful tournament without Outgames Miami's participation.